 A very Happy 72nd Independence Day to everyone.

-Our nation has acquired freedom 72 years ago yet we are still reeling under poverty, malnutrition and illiteracy.
-Did you know that Indians waste as much food as the entire United Kingdom put together.
-The food wastage is a shocking and disturbing issue in India today.
-Stop and think before you pile up your dinner plate from the buffet table at weddings or parties wanting to taste all the dishes and then just leave your half full plate at a corner of the room.
+Our nation has acquired a freedom 72 years ago yet we are still reeling under poverty, malnutrition, and illiteracy.
+Did you know that Indians waste as much food as the entire United Kingdom put together?
+Food wastage is a shocking and disturbing issue in India today.
+Stop and think before you pile up your dinner plate from the buffet table at weddings or parties wanting to taste all the dishes and then just leave your half-full plate at a corner of the room.
 Our garbage bins in our street are filthy sites with dumped left over food.
 Beggars picking and animals ruminating from the piles of plastics for food.
 Food wastage or food loss is food that is discarded or lost uneaten.
 But why does this happen?
-Lets learn some more while trying to avoid food wastage.
+Let us learn some more while trying to avoid food wastage.

 How to get freedom from food wastage?